This exhibition ran between 7 September and 2 December 2018.

-The year 2018 marks the centenary of the first UK general election in which some women were entitled to vote.
+The year 2018 marked the centenary of the first UK general election in which some women were entitled to vote.

-We celebrate that fact by looking back at some memorable elections and exploring how electioneering has changed over the years.
+We celebrated that fact by looking back at some memorable elections and exploring how electioneering has changed over the years.

 Kings Meadow CampusLenton Lane

 fax: +44 (0) 115 846 8651

 Connect with the University of Nottingham through social media and our blogs.